jackbrucesimpson/Pidentity/README.md

 ## Workflow

-There are 3 programs in
+There are 3 programs involved in this workflow which acquires faces, trains a model on the faces and then identifies people and speaks to them.

 Program             |  Purpose
 :-------------------------:|:-------------------------: